 *This work was sponsored by the Defense Advanced Research Projects Agency (DARPA) BTO under the auspices of Dr. Al Emondi through the [Space and Naval Warfare Systems Center, Pacific OR DARPA Contracts Management Office] Grant/Contract No. N66001-17C-4060.

-Arm Dynamics conceptualized, developed, field tested and validated an outcome-based assessment for the performance of any functional upper limb prosthetic device at any level of amputation.
-CAPPFUL can provide clinicians and researchers with immediate clinical feedback for focused intervention, and deliver relevant, objective, performance-based data to measure prosthesis performance, and inform prescriptive prosthesis type and component decisions.
-The psychometric validation of the CAPPFUL was published in the May 2018 Archives of Physical Medicine and Rehabilitation.
-As upper limb prosthetic subject matter experts, CAPPFUL is one of many specialized resources we can provide to support our research collaborations.
+Arm Dynamics conceptualized, developed, field tested and validated new outcome-based assessments for the performance of any functional upper limb prosthetic device at any level of amputation.
+CAPPFUL® assessments provide clinicians and researchers with immediate clinical feedback for focused intervention and deliver relevant, objective, data that measures prosthesis performance, and informs prescriptive prosthesis types and component decisions.
+A psychometric validation of CAPPFUL assessments was published in the May 2018 Archives of Physical Medicine and Rehabilitation.
+As upper limb prosthetic subject matter experts, CAPPFUL outcome measures support many of our research collaborations.

 DARPA funded a collaboration between Arm Dynamics (AD) and the FDA to analyze our existing upper limb outcome measure data, evaluate status of existing outcome metrics for upper limb prosthesis users, and collect new data from subjects in a motion capture study.
 We shared hundreds of data sets that span years of upper limb prosthetic outcome research from our statistically relevant patient population.
 AD and the FDA analyzed the data to inform current and future approval criteria for upper limb prosthetic devices and related technologies, including the 2018 motion capture study.
 We applied the Capacity Assessment of Prosthetic Performance for the Upper Limb (CAPPFUL) to collect objective data from the motion capture study.
 Publications stemming from this research collaboration include: Volume I, No. 1 of the JSM Physical Medicine and Rehabilitation)